|

 How hard is it to dismantle a trampoline?

-On the other hand, a trampoline for small yards shouldn’t be very difficult to dismantle because of its size.
+On the other hand, small yards trampoline shouldn’t be very difficult to dismantle because of its size.

 How long does it take to dismantle a trampoline?